 - And fold it into this cheesy vegan frittata.

 Not exactly, but it can be used in hot dishes.
-It's possible that incorporating tapioca starch and refined coconut oil into this recipe could transform it into a meltable feta alternative.
+For a vegan feta that melts you can incorporate tapioca starch and refined coconut oil into the recipe, then adjust the flavors as desired.

 Absolutely!
-Raw sunflower seeds work very well as a substitute for the almonds.
+Raw sunflower seeds work very well as a substitute for the nuts.
 See the Notes section of the recipe below for full details.

 Top Tip